-- 12.1 The Departmental Accounting Officer is accountable to the Northern Ireland Assembly for the issue of grant in aid to CJI.
-He/She has designated the Chief Executive as Accounting Officer for CJI and respective responsibilities of the Departmental Accounting Officer and the CJI Accounting Officer are set out in Chapter 3 of Managing Public Money Northern Ireland. - 12.2 The Departmental Accounting Officer may withdraw Accounting Officer designation if he/she concludes that the Chief Executive is no longer a fit person to carry out the responsibilities of an Accounting Officer or that it is otherwise in the public interest that the designation be withdrawn.
-Withdrawal of Accounting Officer status would bring into question the appointment as Chief Executive. - 12.3 The Chief Inspector and Chief Executive are accountable to the Department/Minister for their stewardship of CJI.
-This includes matters of financial propriety, regularity, prudent and economical administration, efficiency and effectiveness. - 12.4 The Departmental Accounting Officer must be informed in the event that the Chief Inspector and/or Chief Executive are contemplating a course that would infringe upon the requirement for financial propriety, regularity, prudent and economical administration, efficiency or effectiveness.
-In all other regards, the Departmental Accounting Officer has no day-to-day involvement with CJI. - 12.5 In line with DoF requirements, the CJI Accounting Officer will provide a periodic annual declaration of fitness to act (End of Year Stewardship Statement) as Accounting Officer to the Departmental Accounting Officer.
+- 12.1 The DoJ/Departmental Accounting Officer is accountable to the Northern Ireland Assembly for the issue of grant in aid to CJI.
+They have designated the Chief Executive as Accounting Officer for CJI and respective responsibilities of the DoJ/Departmental Accounting Officer and the CJI Accounting Officer are set out in Chapter 3 of Managing Public Money Northern Ireland. - 12.2 The Departmental/DoJ Accounting Officer may withdraw Accounting Officer designation if they conclude that the Chief Executive is no longer a fit person to carry out the responsibilities of an Accounting Officer or that it is otherwise in the public interest that the designation be withdrawn.
+Withdrawal of Accounting Officer status would bring into question the appointment of the role holder as Chief Executive. - 12.3 The Chief Inspector and Chief Executive are accountable to the DoJ/Minister of Justice for his/her stewardship of CJI.
+This includes matters of financial propriety, regularity, prudent and economical administration, efficiency and effectiveness. - 12.4 The Departmental/DoJ Accounting Officer must be informed in the event that the Chief Inspector and/or Chief Executive are contemplating a course that would infringe upon the requirement for financial propriety, regularity, prudent and economical administration, efficiency or effectiveness.
+In all other regards, the Departmental/DoJ Accounting Officer has no day-to-day involvement with CJI. - 12.5 In line with DoF requirements, the CJI Accounting Officer will provide a periodic annual declaration of fitness to act (End of Year Stewardship Statement) as Accounting Officer to the Departmental/DoJ Accounting Officer.